Lavesiime/lavesiime.github.io/guides/rsdkv4/xml/README.md

 # lavesiime.github.io
 ***
-# RSDK V4 XML Guide
+# RSDK XML Guide

-This is a small guide on how to use the XML modding API in the Retro Engine V4 decomp.
+This is a small guide on how to use the XML modding API in the Retro Engine V3/V4 decompilations.
 Not much else to say, so let's get started!

 ## Basic Formatting